 All waste products, as well as deceased sheep or carcasses (condemned material), gets buried in trenches at a designated area adjacent to the abattoir.
+These disposal trenches of 1.5m deep and all condemned carcasses / material gets disposed in the 1.5m deep trenches at the site.
+The condemned carcasses / material gets neutralized with lime and covered with soil.
+The trenches get closed immediately after the lime was added.

-All water used at the abattoir; this includes the slaughter floor and pens/krale, gets pumped into a separator where to solids gets separated from the liquid waste produced by the abattoir.
-After this, waste water than gets pumped through a pipeline to the municipality's oxidation dams (, and any other solid waste than also gets buried in the trenches mentioned above.
+All water used at the abattoir; this includes the slaughter floor and pens/krale, gets pumped through a separator where to solids gets separated from the liquid waste produced by the abattoir.
+Blood gets separated when head is removed, then the blood flows into a 2500L storage tank.
+In storage tank blood and water gets mixed to prevent coagulation.
+After this the wastewater gets treated with chemicals to stabilize /solidify blood and break down the remaining solids.
+After this, wastewater than gets pumped through a pipeline to the municipality's oxidation dams / Calvinia Wastewater Treatment Plant ("WWTP"), and any other solid waste than also gets buried in the trenches mentioned above.